 Unit Metric Case Studies

-Case Study 1: Wants to understand a single unit cost
+Company 1 wants to understand a single unit cost.

 Scenario